TjacksWebDev/Assignment-4-StudentEnrollment-DataManagement/README.md

-# Assignment-4
-Requirements

-Situation
-You work for a College as their Data Scientist and your job is to help the Professors manage the data that they receive from the College.
-For this assignment you need to help the Professors of 3 different classes with their student enrollment list.
+**Assignment-4: Student Enrollment Data Management**

+This GitHub repository contains the solution to Assignment-4, a data management task for college professors.
+As a Data Scientist working for a college, our mission is to assist professors in handling the student enrollment data effectively.

+**Assignment Overview:**

-The Professors were given a single CSV file that contains a "master list" of all students across all courses.
-But each Professor only wants to see a list of their own students (not the students who are in other classes).
+In this assignment, we are tasked with helping professors from three different classes manage their student enrollment lists.
+The challenge is that professors were provided with a single CSV file containing a "master list" of all students across all courses.
+However, each professor requires a separate CSV file containing only their own students, grouped by course.

-Job
-You will need to parse the Master List File and separate the data into 3 separate CSV files.
-Each CSV file should contain a list of students specific to that particular course (i.e. we're grouping the students by course).

-For each of the 3 CSV files, you'll need to sort the students by grade in descending order.

-The CSV output file names should be called: course1.csv, course2.csv, and course3.csv.

-Hints
-In order to sort an array, you'll need to figure out how to handle null entries in your array.
-If you're trying to use Arrays.sort(yourArray), and yourArray contains null values, the sort will crash.
-When writing to a file, you can use "\n" to write a new line to the file.
-Fore example: fileWriter.write("This is one line \n");
-If you want to turn String input into an Integer, you can parse it like so: Integer myIntVal = Integer.parseInt(myStringVal);

-Example Output

-course1.csv

-Student ID,Student Name,Course,Grade
-28,Justin Conrad,COMPSCI 310,99
-37,Simone Scott,COMPSCI 312,91
-91,Donald Schultz,COMPSCI 321,87
-19,Blair Heaton,COMPSCI 309,87
-79,Kerys John,COMPSCI 319,87
-64,Jameson Best,COMPSCI 316,86
-... rest of lines omitted ...

-course2.csv

-Student ID,Student Name,Course,Grade
-89,Alison Murray,APMTH 134,93
-59,Amber-Rose Austin,APMTH 129,93
-68,Aran Rice,APMTH 131,89
-44,Brandan Mcbride,APMTH 127,89
-32,Veronica Dodd,APMTH 125,88
-... rest of lines omitted ...

-course3.csv

-Student ID,Student Name,Course,Grade
-15,Padraig Barry,STAT 236,93
-39,Zachariah Hutchinson,STAT 240,92
-33,Stewart Reed,STAT 239,90
-54,Franciszek Hartman,STAT 242,90
-6,Bodhi Stokes,STAT 234,86
-... rest of lines omitted ...
+Our job involves parsing the master list file and separating the data into three distinct CSV files, each representing a specific course.
+Additionally, we need to ensure that the student records in each CSV file are sorted by grade in descending order, making it easier for professors to analyze their students' performance.

+**Key Features:**

+- Data parsing and separation into three distinct CSV files.
+- Sorting student records by grade in descending order for each course.
+- Use of Java to manage and process CSV data.
+- Helpful hints provided in the README for handling null entries, writing to files, and parsing string input into integers.

+**Example Output:**

+The repository includes example output files, named `course1.csv`, `course2.csv`, and `course3.csv`, showcasing the expected format of the sorted student enrollment data.

+**Usage:**

+1. Clone or download the repository to your local machine.
+2. Review the provided code and follow the hints for handling data.
+3. Customize the code for your specific use case if needed.
+4. Execute the code to generate the required CSV files for your professors.

+**Contributing:**

+Contributions to this project are welcome.
+If you have improvements, additional features, or fixes to suggest, please submit a pull request.

+**License:**

+This project is licensed under the [MIT License](LICENSE.md), allowing you to freely use, modify, and distribute the code within the bounds of the license.

+---

+Feel free to customize this description as needed for your GitHub repository.
+If you have any questions or need further assistance, please let me know.